SSWConsulting/SSW.Rules.Content/rules/great-email-signatures/rule.md

 www.ssw.com.au    |   +61 4 1985 1995   |   [Ping me on Teams](https://teams.microsoft.com/l/chat/0/0?users=adamcogan@ssw.com.au)
 :::
 ::: good
-Figure: Good example – Add your name, URL and your phone number
+Figure: Good example – Custom signature with your name, URL and your phone number
 :::

 ### PC Long Signature (Big and Fancy)

-**Use the complete "long signature" when sending a new email or appointment to a client.**
+Use the complete **long signature** when sending a new email or appointment to a client.

 This is created in HTML and goes well on emails with Word used as the email editor.
 Include some product advertising, like what's new on your monthly newsletter.
 It should have the company colors.